martinthomson/http-request-date/draft-thomson-httpapi-date-requests.md

 this could also be used to gain some information about the network location of the client.

+Applications that convey timestamps that are independent of the current time might do so without considering whether the clocks at client and server agree.
+However, where the client selects a timestamp relative to its clock and the selected representation might depend on that timestamp, this correction technique might still be useful.
+A client can reattempt the request with a corrected timestamp when the `Date` header field of the response indicates a difference in clocks that might be significant.

 ## Limitations of Date Correction {#scope}